HusseinGalal81/DevNet_vCC_Team0/Camp2-Day2-Assignment/README.md

 ```
 ## HINTS
-- Start with the interface filter you had in the lab and add the `name` and `ipv4` attributes
+- Start with the interface filter you had in the lab and add the `name` and `ipv4` attributes.
-- You will need the namespace for the ipv4.
+- You will need the namespace for the ipv4 container.

 # Assignxment 2:
-This assignment will edit a configuration file to add an IP address to GigabitEthernet2.
+This assignment will edit a configuration file to add an IP address to interface GigabitEthernet2.

-The file `add_ip_gig2.xml` is an example YANG snippet to an IP address to the interface GigabitEthernet2.
+The file `add_ip_gig2.xml` is an example YANG snippet to add an IP address to the interface GigabitEthernet2.
 You do not need to change this file.

-You need to copy the file `Camp2-Day2-Assign1.py` to  `Camp2-Day2-Assign2.py`)
+You need to copy the file `Camp2-Day2-Assign1.py` to  `Camp2-Day2-Assign2.py`.

-Change `Camp2-Day2-Assign2.py` to read and edit the configuration using a filter, instead of doing a "get_config" as in the previous assigment.
+Modify the script `Camp2-Day2-Assign2.py` to read and edit the configuration using a filter.
+Instead of doing a "get_config" as in the previous assigment, it will need to edit the configuration.

 You should only need to change one line in the file.

-It would be better to change the name of the name of the `get_config` function to `edit_config`, which is more accurate.
+It would be better to change the name of the name of the function `get_config`, to something more appropriate such as `edit_config`.

 Example output shown below:
 ```buildoutcfg